au-tales/pets-bk/README.md

 # pets-bk

+### Requirment files rules

+The requirment.txt will contain all the libraries and will be installed via `pip`command

+Note: No version is required in the files we need to make this alwayes updated and upgraded.

 ## Setup a Django project

-.
-Install latest python version
+1) Install latest python version
-.
-Install latest Django version
+2) Install latest Django version
-.
-Install DRF lates version
+3) Install DRF lates version